Twinklebear/eigen_vec3.ispc/README.md

 storage for `num_mats * 9` floats. `vals` will contain the eigenvalues for each eigenvector and should have room for `num_mats * 3` floats.

+You can also configure whether or not to fallback to QL iteration if it looks like there will be large error in the calculation by setting `ANALYTIC_ONLY` to 1 (no fallback) or 0 (use fallback).
+The define is set on line 9 of eigen\_vec3.ispc.